+Cub Adventure Camp offers a terrific three day/three-night program for Cubs of all ages.
 Cubs register and attend along with others from their packs or dens.
-Cubs will spend their days participating in variety of structured activities including BB Guns, archery, swimming, crafts, games, hikes, and evening activities.
-These activities are designed to provide some advancement opportunities using the Cub Adventures (yes it will include the new Adventures that are rolling out in the summer of 2024) but not all activities will be advancement based.
+Cubs will spend their days participating in a variety of structured activities including BB Guns, archery, swimming, crafts, games, hikes, and evening activities.
+These activities are designed to provide some advancement opportunities using the Cub Adventures, but not all activities will be advancement based.
 There is no better way to get your Cub Scout's year off to a great start!
 All Cub Scouts and leaders attending camp will receive a patch and t-shirt as part of their registration fee.

-Below is the anticipated schedule of activities at Cub Adventure Camp and a list of possible highlight activities.
+On the next page is the anticipated schedule of activities at Cub Adventure Camp and a list of possible highlight activities.
 Some modifications may be necessary.
 A final schedule will be distributed during the leader's meeting on the evening of Day 1 and updates will be posted to the website and Facebook.